thecodersguilduk/wda-feeding-britain/README.md

 # Web Dev Apprentice Source Control Training

-For this session we will be auditing a site for common accessibility errors and fixing them.
+For this session we will be working with Git on a colaborative project.

 ## QuickStart
 1. Fork this repo to your own GitHub account